paulpierre/hydralisk/README.md

 - 🙌 This was built for a very specific use-case while still attempting to be generic.
 If you have a use-case that you think would be useful, please open an issue and let me know!

 # 💻 Installing

+### Requirements
+* Python 3.6+
+* Node.js
+* MacOS or Linux (Windows not tested)

+⚠️ It's insanely important you understand that key management with `eth-cli` is not safe.
+You should never use this tool with real funds.
+If you do, you are doing so at your own risk. ⚠️

 Getting started is simple, first create an environment
 ```
 python3 -m venv venv